nanobox-io/nanobox-docs/source/boxfile/data-services/memcached.html.md

 **Note:** Due to version compatibility constraints, memcached versions cannot be changed after the service is created.
 To use a different version, you'll have to create a new Memcached service.

 ### Stability
 The `stability` config allows you to specify which patch level of your Memcached version you would like to use.
-There are three stability options:
+There are two stability options:

-- alpha
 - beta
-- production
+- stable

-###### Alpha & Beta Versions
+###### Beta Versions
-Alpha and beta versions are for bleeding edge developers who want nothing but the latest releases of services.
+Beta versions are for bleeding edge developers who want nothing but the latest releases of services.
 These are "builds-in-progress," and using them is done at your own risk.
 Stabilities do not represent the stability of the actual project, but rather the "image" provided by Nanobox.

 #### version & stability
 ```yaml